PEJpOhno/kineticsform/README.md

 2. The reactants were putted in alternately with the coeficient and the chemical species.
 3. To separate the reactants and the products, two ">" were setted with two columns.
 4. The products were putted in alternately with the coeficient and the chemical species.
 Note the reaction formula should be inputted by the left filling.
+To descrbe chemical species, arithmetic symbols such as "+", "-" and "*" should be avoided.
+The coefficient '1'　can be substituted for blank.
 The example of a csv format was as follows.
-The coefficient '1'　can be substituted for blank.

 example of a csv format [1]

     RID, k,,,,,,,,,,
-    1, 0.054,,AcOEt,,OH-,>,>,,AcO-,,EtOH
+    1, 0.054,,AcOEt,,OHa1,>,>,,AcOa1,,EtOH
-    2, 1.4,,AciPr,,OH-,>,>,,AcO-,,iPrOH
+    2, 1.4,,AciPr,,OHa1,>,>,,AcOa1,,iPrOH
-    3, 0.031,,EGAc2,2,OH-,>,>,2,Ac,,EG
+    3, 0.031,,EGAc2,2,OHa1,>,>,2,Aca1,,EG

 ### 5-2.
 Run kineticsform
 1. Import kineticsform.